To enable our church meetings to be joined remotely, we use Microsoft Teams – a free communication app used by many businesses and organisations.

 At minimum you’ll see live video of the person leading the meeting and/or teaching, and you’ll see the names of everyone that has joined online.

 If you have notifications enabled, you’ll get a message letting you know when online meetings start.
-Start times will remain the same as when we meet in person, with the exception of our Sunday morning meetings which will start at 11am.
+Our online meetings start 10-15 minutes ahead of the in-person start times.

 How can I get help with Teams?

-Sim will be on hand to help – simply get in touch via 07515 358 278 or via firstname.lastname@example.org.
-He can help test that your device is working for audio and/or video – however it’s best to do that well in advance of church meetings, rather than in the 15 minutes before as he’ll be making sure everything else is ready to go.
+We’re on hand to help – just get in touch with Sim via 07515 358 278 or firstname.lastname@example.org.
+We can help test that your device is working for audio and/or video – however it’s best to do that well in advance of church meetings, rather than in the 15 minutes before.